JSON Web Tokens (JWT) in Java

 WIKI: JSON Web Token

 The most common use case for JWT is authorization.
-After a user logs in, each subsequent request will include a token.
-This token allows the user to access routes and make requests that are only allowed to authenticated users.
+Once a user logs in, a token is generated and included in each subsequent request.
+This token serves as proof of authentication, granting the user access to specific routes and allowing them to make requests that are restricted to authenticated users.
+By including the JWT token in subsequent requests, the user can securely access protected resources and perform authorized actions within the application.

 {